Four people killed in Philadelphia shooting and suspect in custody, police say

 So far this year, the nation has witnessed the highest number on record of mass killings and deaths to this point in a single year.

-There have been more than 550 mass killing incidents since 2006, according to the database, in which at least 2,900 people have died and at least 2,000 people have been injured.
+There have been more than 550 mass killings since 2006, according to the database, in which at least 2,900 people have died and at least 2,000 people have been injured.

 Credit: AP